roryp/stranglerfig/README.md

 **Key Aspects of the Reference App Implementation:**

-- **Gradual Replacement**: Replacing parts of the legacy system incrementally with new functionality.
+- **Gradual Replacement:** Replacing parts of the legacy system incrementally with new functionality.
-- **Routing Logic**: Directing requests to the appropriate service (legacy or modern) based on specific criteria.
+- **Routing Logic:** Directing requests to the appropriate service (legacy or modern) based on specific criteria.
-- **Asynchronous Communication**: Using message queues for reliable, decoupled interactions between services.
+- **Asynchronous Communication:** Using message queues for reliable, decoupled interactions between services.
-- **Containerization**: Deploying services consistently across environments using container apps.
+- **Containerization:** Deploying services consistently across environments using container apps.
-- **Comprehensive Documentation**: Providing step-by-step instructions for setting up, deploying, and managing the application transition.
+- **Comprehensive Documentation:** Providing step-by-step instructions for setting up, deploying, and managing the application transition.

 For detailed guidance, visit the [Modern Java Web App Patterns](https://github.com/azure/modern-web-app-pattern-java) repository.